-- c) drops out of an activity. - d) Students who are not financially able to pay the established fee may qualify for a hardship grant.
+- a) becomes ineligible for academic or discipline reasons - b) moves out of the District - c) drops out of an activity. - d) Students who are not financially able to pay the established fee may qualify for a hardship grant.
 A student's eligibility will be based on qualification for free or reduced lunch or other extenuating circumstances.
 Complete details and forms are located on the Masconomet Website. - e) In order for an activity to be included in the current program, a minimum number of students must register for the activity.
 Since students will be expected to honor their commitments, they should make their activity selections carefully. - f) Annual physical examinations are required for high school athletic activities and cheerleading.
 The annual physical examination should be performed by the family physician before the beginning of an athletic season.
 A student will not be able to participate in the athletic program or cheerleading if the school does not have a record of the physical examination (see Physical Examinations).